alephjs/alephjs.org/pages/docs/advanced-features/use-deno-hook.md

 ## How It Works

-The `useDeno` hook receives a **callback** (the first parameter) that will be invoked during build time (SSG), then cache the callback result.
+The `useDeno` hook receives a **callback** as first parameter that will be invoked at build time (SSR), then cache the callback result.
 In the browser, the callback will be ignored, and the cached result will be used instead.

 ## Revalidate